What to prepare for your BAA Audition

 • Zoom Auditions: Please have an accompaniment track ready to play on your end of the call.
 Piano only tracks are preferred, but we will accept orchestrated karaoke tracks.

-• If you wish to be considered for Voice AND Acting: prepare at least one 16 – 32 bar musical theatre selection AND one 1-minute monologue (see Acting specifications below).
+• If you wish to be considered for Voice AND Acting: in addition to your songs, please prepare an additional one 1-minute monologue (see Acting specifications below) or provided BAA audition scene cold read.
 The audition panel may request to see only part of these materials at the audition.
-You may also be asked to do a cold-reading of a scene with a member of the audition panel.
-Sides will be provided on the audition day.

 • We will be looking to see that you’ve addressed the following questions with your monologue interpretation: